Alex-Betz/essays/potato/README.md

 	   src="gh:JessaMaria/Potatos/main/potato/second.png"
 	   caption="*The Southern Herald.,* March 15, 1912.
 Provided by: Mississippi Department of Archives and History.">

+[^1]: Finola O'Kane, "Poverty, Slavery, and Empire: Honoré Daumier's Caricatures of Ireland, Great Britain, Jamaica and France, 1844–1867," in *The Routledge Companion to Irish Art*, ed.
+Fionna Barber and Fintan Cullen (New York: Routledge, 2025), 324–34.
+[^2]: Catherine Gallagher and Stephen Greenblatt, *Practicing New Historicism* (Chicago: University of Chicago Press, 2000), 133–35.
+[^3]: William H. McNeill, "How the Potato Changed the World’s History," *Social Research* 66, no. 1 (Spring 1999): 67–70, https://www.jstor.org/stable/40971302.
  [^4]: John Reader, *Potato: A History of the Propitious Esculent* (New Haven: Yale University Press, 2009), 4.
  [^5]: Gavin Ramsay, D. Wynne Griffiths, and Nigel Deighton, "Patterns of Solanidine Glycoalkaloid Variation in Four Gene Pools of the Cultivated Potato," *Genetic Resources and Crop Evolution* 51, no. 8 (December 2005): 805–6, https://doi.org/10.1007/s10722-005-0004-y
  [^6]: Štefan Koco, Jozef Vilček, Stanislav Torma, Eva Michaeli, and Vladimír Solár, "Optimising Potato (Solanum tuberosum L.) Cultivation by Selection of Proper Soils," *Agriculture* 10, no. 5 (2020): 155, https://doi.org/10.3390/agriculture10050155.